April 13, 2018

 The good people over at nerdfitness.com offer an easy-to-follow yet sweat-inducing workout for beginners.
 The best part of this plan is that you can complete it from anywhere, so you don’t have the ‘I don’t have time to get to the gym’ excuse.
 Don’t have exercise equipment at home?
 No problem.
 The bodyweight workout page lists substitutes for hand weights and ideas for warm-up exercises.
 The website even includes training resources for beginners as well as recipes and ways to improve your eating habits.
 Find the plan here: Nerd Fitness

 Yoga is a spiritual and physical practice best known for reducing stress and improving balance.
 The 200-year-old practice of ‘modern’ yoga was not originally developed to be a workout, but recent studies suggest yoga has the same if not more health benefits than aerobic exercise - especially when done at a faster pace.
-Yoga is a total mind and body workout that greatly improves flexibility, strength, balance, and energy and stress levels.
+Yoga is a total mind and body workout that greatly improves flexibility, strength, balance, energy, and stress levels.
 Yoga is inexpensive in that you can practice anywhere.
 We do suggest starting your practice with the guidance of a trained instructor.

 Walking & Hiking